UoEMainLibrary/Vernon-image-maker/README.md

-# DLIB012-JSON-Builder
+# Vernon-image-maker
-The flask app to create JSON config files for Archivematica
+The flask app to create XML files needed to run images into Vernon and LUNA and get IIIF references